 For purposes of calculating the management fee, "Stockholders' Equity" means the sum of the net proceeds from any issuances of equity securities (including preferred securities) since inception (allocated on a pro rata daily basis for such issuances during the fiscal quarter of any such issuance, and excluding any future equity issuance to the Manager), plus our retained earnings at the end of such quarter (without taking into account any non-cash equity compensation expense or other non-cash items described below incurred in current or prior periods), less any amount that we pay for repurchases of our common stock, excluding any unrealized gains, losses or other non-cash items that have impacted stockholders' equity as reported in our financial statements prepared in accordance with GAAP, regardless of whether such items are included in other comprehensive income or loss, or in net income, and excluding one-time events pursuant to changes in GAAP, and certain other non-cash charges after discussions between the Manager and our independent directors and after approval by a majority of our independent directors.
 Stockholders' Equity, for purposes of calculating the management fee, could be greater or less than the amount of stockholders' equity shown on our financial statements.
-For the three and six months ended June 30, 2020, we incurred management fees of approximately \$1.7 million and \$3.8 million, respectively.
-For the three and six months ended June 30, 2019, we incurred management fees of approximately \$2.4 million and \$4.7 million, respectively.
+For the three and nine months ended September 30, 2020, we incurred management fees of approximately \$1.7 million and \$5.5 million, respectively.
+For the three and nine months ended September 30, 2019, we incurred management fees of approximately \$2.3 million and \$7.1 million, respectively.
+As of September 30, 2020 and December 31, 2019, we have recorded management fees payable of \$1.2 million and \$2.7 million, respectively.

 Our Manager uses the proceeds from its management fee in part to pay compensation to its officers and personnel, who, notwithstanding that certain of them also are our officers, receive no compensation directly from us.
 We are required to reimburse our Manager or its affiliates for operating expenses which are incurred by our Manager or its affiliates on our behalf, including certain salary expenses and other expenses relating to legal, accounting, due diligence and other services.
 Our reimbursement obligation is not subject to any dollar limitation; however, the reimbursement is subject to an annual budget process which combines guidelines from the Management Agreement with oversight by our Board of Directors and discussions with our Manager.
-Of the \$4.5 million and \$5.3 million of Other operating expenses for the three and six months ended June 30, 2020, respectively, we have accrued \$1.9 million and \$7.6 million of Other operating expenses for the three and six months ended June 30, 2019, respectively, we have accrued \$1.9 million and \$3.9 million, respectively, representing a reimbursement of expenses.
+Of the \$5.9 million and \$11.3 million of Other operating expenses for the three and nine months ended September 30, 2020, respectively, we have accrued \$2.3 million and \$6.2 million, respectively, representing a reimbursement of expenses.
+Of the \$6.1 million and \$13.7 million of Other operating expenses for the three and nine months ended September 30, 2019, respectively, we have recorded \$1.6 million and \$5.5 million, respectively, representing a reimbursement of expenses.
+As of September 30, 2020 and December 31, 2019, we recorded a reimbursement payable to the Manager of \$2.2 million and \$2.5 million, respectively.

-On April 6, 2020, we executed an amendment to the management agreement pursuant to which the Manager agreed to defer our payment of the management fee and reimbursement of expenses as detailed above through September 30, 2020, or such other time as we and the Manager agree.
+On April 6, 2020, we executed an amendment to the management agreement with the Manager pursuant to which the Manager agreed to defer our payment of the management fee and reimbursement of expenses, effective Q1 2020 through September 30, 2020, or such other time as we and the Manager agreed.
+As of September 30, 2020, the Company has reimbursed the Manager for expenses through the second quarter of 2020.
+Expenses related to the third quarter will be paid in the normal course of business.